PDFs by language

 These supplemental plans don’t offer the kind of coverage needed for a disease such as cancer.
-They also don’t meet the requirement of the health care law to have insurance.
-So, if this is your only form of coverage, you’ll still face a penalty at tax time.
-You’ll also be paying large out-of-pocket costs if you have a serious illness.
+So, if this is your only form of coverage, you’ll also be paying large out-of-pocket costs if you have a serious illness.

-This is not health insurance, but helps cover long-term medical and non-medical care given to people who need help performing basics like eating, dressing, walking, toileting, or bathing.
+This is NOT a type of health insurance, but it helps cover long-term medical and non-medical care given to people who need help performing basics like eating, dressing, walking, toileting, or bathing.
 Unpaid family members often provide this kind of care in the home, but that option isn’t available to everyone.
 Long-term services might be given by paid staff at home, or in community homes, assisted living homes, or nursing homes.

 Long-term-care insurance policies vary.
 For instance, most policies don’t start paying until more than 90 days of such care are needed, but some wait up to a year to start covering it.
 Home health care may be covered separately or not at all in some policies.
 Long-term-care insurance can be very expensive.
 Medicare and most health insurance plans don’t pay for long-term care.
 Some states cover long-term care under Medicaid for people who qualify for Medicaid and meet other state requirements where they live.

 Also see the Additional resources at the bottom of the page for organizations that can give you more information about your health insurance options.

 The American Cancer Society medical and editorial content team